HANNAHYEKIM/hello-world-25/week7-8/README.md

 I am a 100% cat person, so I want to create an adventure game with cats :)

-This is game is about a cat is traveling through the desert, eating food and avoiding Cactus.
+This game is about a cat is traveling through the desert, eating food and avoiding Cactus.
 If the cat find more tuna cans, it can get more score!

 And here is my game 🐈